Probing the weak mixing angle at high energies at the LHC and HL-LHC: Introduction

 \section{Introduction}

 The electroweak mixing angle, $\theta_W$, is one of the fundamental parameters of the Standard Model (SM) of particle physics.
 In the electroweak (EW) SM Lagrangian it is defined as

 where $g_1$ and $g_2$ are the $U(1)_Y$ and $SU(2)_L$ gauge couplings.
 When considering electroweak (EW) radiative corrections, \myeq{eq:lagrangian-definition} gets modified, depending on the renormalization scheme and on the input parameter scheme used.
-In particular, in the modified minimal-subtraction ($\MSbar$) renormalization scheme, the couplings $g_1$ and $g_2$ become scale dependent (running) quantities and the running $\sstw$, labeled in the following as $\sin^2\theta_{W}^{\MSbar}(\mu)$, is defined as~\cite{Marciano:1979yg,Marciano:1980be,Sirlin:1989uf,Marciano:1991ix,Fanchiotti:1992tu,Sirlin:2012mh,Denner:2019vbn,Workman:2022ynf}
+In particular, in the modified minimal-subtraction ($\MSbar$) renormalization scheme, the running $\sstw$, labeled in the following as $\sin^2\theta_{W}^{\MSbar}(\mu)$, is defined as~\cite{Marciano:1979yg,Marciano:1980be,Sirlin:1989uf,Marciano:1991ix,Fanchiotti:1992tu,Sirlin:2012mh,Denner:2019vbn,Workman:2022ynf}

 where $\alphamsbar$ is the running electromagnetic coupling.